AntoineWtz/html-editor/README.md

-# Markdown Editor
+# Simple HTML Editor

-A simple Markdown editor using React, TypeScript, and Tailwind CSS.
+A simple HTML editor that displays HTML text without rendering it as HTML.
+It's useful for viewing raw HTML code and styles.

 ## Usage